pivotal-mea-pa/qnb-workshop/cloudnative-spring-workshop/03-enhancing_boot_application_with_metrics.en.md

 One thing that _actuator_ does well is expose information about the specific build and version control coordinates for a given deployment.

 * Edit the following file: **cloud-native-spring/pom.xml**

-* First, you’ll need to be able to resolve the plugin so add the following to the repositories{} section of the buildscript{} block.

 ```xml
 <pluginRepositories>